-The Law Firm of Wilbanks & Bridges has developed a nationally recognized qui tam practice.
-These “whistleblower suits” as they are commonly referred to, have been the primary focus of our practice since 1996, resulting in the successful return of over $1 Billion to the American taxpayer.
-Whistleblower cases routinely involve the firm’s representation of individuals who come forward with information concerning various frauds committed against the government, often involving Medicare or Medicaid abuse.
-The successful results we’ve obtained for our clients have been the subject of national TV coverage, newspaper articles and legal periodicals across the country for over the last decade. »See Our Experience
+The Law Firm of Wilbanks & Bridges has developed a nationally acclaimed qui tam practice.
+These “whistleblower suits” as they are commonly referred to, have been the primary focus of our practice since 1996, resulting in the successful return of almost $2 billion dollars to the American taxpayer.
+Whistleblower cases routinely involve the firm’s representation of individuals who come forward with information concerning various frauds committed against the government, often involving Medicare or Medicaid fraud.
+The successful results we’ve obtained for our clients have been the subject of national TV coverage, newspaper articles and legal periodicals across the country over the last decade. »See Our Experience

-Marlan is currently acting as lead counsel in important qui tam cases that are filed in over 28 federal and state courts across the nation.
-He has handled whistleblower litigation matters against companies that have committed fraudulent acts against the government in numerous federal courts and many state courts, including cases from California to Florida.
+Marlan is currently acting as lead counsel in important qui tam cases that are filed in over 16 federal and state courts across the nation.
+He has handled whistleblower litigation matters against numerous individuals and large companies that have committed fraudulent acts against the government in federal courts and many state courts, including cases from California to Florida.

 Mr. Bridges has substantial experience in business and corporate matters, which includes contracts, leasing and business formation.
 He is experienced in many aspects of state and federal FCA actions.
 He has served as general counsel for several major corporations that operate throughout the United States.
 His broad experiences prepared him to represent whistleblowers in many different types of cases.

 Susan S. Gouinlock has represented whistleblowers for more than ten years.
 Susan joined Wilbanks & Bridges in 2011 and became a partner in 2013.
 Her legal career has been successful and diverse, including a unique mixture of working for the government as a lawyer as well as years of representing individuals and businesses in highly regulated environments, including for example spending six (6) years as in-house general counsel to a major corporation.

 »Read Susan’s Bio